Fedihosting-Foundation-Forks/fep/feps/fep-fffd.md

 ## 3. Format

 FEP-fffd does not define any new vocabulary or `@context` entries.
-Instead, it further defines the meaning of Links in the `url` property of an `Object` when they have a `rel` property of `"alternate"` or `"canonical"`.
+Instead, it further defines the meaning of Links in the `url` property of an Object when they have a `rel` property of `"alternate"` or `"canonical"`.

 Each Link in `url` with `"rel": "alternate"` or `"rel": "canonical"` is called a *proxy link*.
 Any Object with one or more proxy links is called a *proxy object*.
 The referent of a proxy link is called a *proxied object*, and SHOULD be considered semantically identical to the parent proxy object, modulo the limitations described in section 4.

 A proxied object is not necessarily an ActivityPub object, or even an object accessible via a network request; its meaning is determined based on its protocol.
-The protocol and format of the proxied object are determined by the proxy link's URI scheme and `mediaType`; well-known protocols and defaults are defined in the section 5.
+The protocol and format of the proxied object are determined by the proxy link's URI scheme and `mediaType`; well-known protocols and defaults are defined in section 5.
 An application SHOULD ignore proxied objects in protocols or formats that the application does not understand.

 If a proxy link has `"rel": "canonical"`, it indicates that its proxied object is the *canonical* (original, authoritative) version of the proxy object.
 A proxy object MUST NOT have more than one proxy link with `"rel": "canonical"`.
 This property SHOULD be used by bridges that relay posts made by third parties, to indicate that the bridged post is not the original.
 It SHOULD NOT be used by servers that publish to multiple protocols at once; in this case no one version of an object is more authoritative than another.